gradle/gradle/design-docs/play-support.md

     1. ~~Change to resource file (`src/main/resources`)~~
 1. ~~Change to local filesystem compile dependency triggers rebuild (e.g. `lib/some.jar`, not a repo dependency)~~
 1. ~~Remove of a local filesystem compile dependency triggers rebuild~~
-1. Addition of a local filesystem compile dependency triggers rebuild (e.g. `dependencies { compile fileTree("lib") }`)
-1. In a multi project, changes to Java source of upstream projects trigger the build of downstream projects
+1. ~~In a multi project, changes to Java source of upstream projects trigger the build of downstream projects~~
 1. ~~Project that utilises external repository dependencies can be built in continuous mode (i.e. exercise dependency management layers)~~
 1. ~~When main source fails to compile, changes to test source does not trigger build~~

-##### Creating archives

-1. With zip task whose contents are directory `src`, adding a new empty directory causes rebuild and inclusion of empty directory in zip

 ##### Verifying constraints